-This caused a massive electrical short.
-A direct short to ground caused an electrical flare up and tripped the breaker to shut down the unit.
+This caused a massive electrical shortage.
+A direct short to the ground caused an electrical flare-up and tripped the breaker to shut down the unit.

 The Risks Posed by Older Air Conditioning Units

 You can only push air conditioning units so far!
-Especially if there are outside factors such as land settling over a long period of time.
+Especially if there are outside factors such as land settling over a long period.
 The general life expectancy of an air conditioning unit is about 20 years.
 When homeowners hold onto a unit for too long it makes it hard to predict what might happen.